Mass Effect: Andromeda: Production

 Mass Effect: Andromeda required a team of over 200 developers and, as reported by the Edmonton Journal, was given a total budget of C$100 million, which included marketing and research costs.
 The game was initially directed by Gérard Lehiany, who was previously best known for his involvement in Beenox's Spider-Man games.
 Casey Hudson, who directed the original trilogy, was promoted to the role of executive producer before leaving BioWare in 2014.
 That same year, Lehiany also departed from the project; he was replaced by Mac Walters, who previously served as lead writer for the series.
 In general, the game's development was plagued by internal instability, with its lead writer, senior editor, and other members of its leadership team all departing from BioWare during production.

 Mass Effect: Andromeda was built using EA DICE's Frostbite 3 engine, which required that BioWare construct all systems, tools, and assets from scratch as the series was previously built on Epic Games' Unreal Engine.
 Going into development, the company knew that the transition to Frostbite would be a difficult one, having already made the switch for Dragon Age: Inquisition, which proved to be extremely challenging as the engine was not designed with role-playing games in mind.
 In an effort to optimize the engine's capabilities, BioWare sometimes enlisted the help of other Frostbite developers.
 For example, to ensure that the game's driving mechanics handled well, BioWare invited the Need for Speed team to come onsite and offer advice and guidance.
-BioWare tried to push the boundaries of the software, particularly in the area of character animation, but struggled with facial animations in particular.
+BioWare tried to push the boundaries of the software, specifically in the area of character animation, but struggled with facial animations in particular.
 This was due in part to difficulties with various animation programs, an understaffed development team, and a delayed production cycle.

 As part of the move to Frostbite, BioWare decided to unite the combat systems of the single and multiplayer modes.
 In Mass Effect 3, the single-player mode used a system tailored to a slower, cover shooter approach while the multiplayer mode used a system tailored to a faster-paced approach.
 It was important to BioWare that, for all gameplay modes in Mass Effect: Andromeda, the player stay moving and have a strategy behind every action as opposed to remaining in one location for the entire duration of an encounter.
 To encourage players to play this way, BioWare built open combat layouts, which required the programming of complex artificial intelligence so that enemies could understand space and know how to flank the player from all angles.